Live2Create Leadership Academy

 The Lens Everything Else Runs Through.

 Every student selects a Leadership Track — the pathway that shapes how they apply their learning, what real-world experiences they pursue, and what they build in their Signature Project.
-Tracks are explored in the first two weeks, committed to by Week 3, and can evolve year to year.
+Tracks are explored during the first two weeks and committed to by Week 3.
+They can evolve year to year as students grow.

 💡